Can Turmeric Slow Down Cancer Growth?

 Turmeric (better known as one of the main ingredients in curry) is one of the plants that has received the greatest attention in regard to whether it can slow down cancer or not.
 Now, does it?
 How’s that possible?
 Let’s see what scientists have to say below.

 Cancer is an incurable disease.
-As its exact causes remain unknown, it is a source of huge concern for many people.
-In light of this, the scientific community is carrying out a variety of different studies to try to throw more light on the subject, improve the range of treatment options on offer and discover new alternatives.
+Its exact causes remain unknown so it’s a source of huge concern for many people.
+In light of this, the scientific community is conducting various studies to find out more about the subject, improve the range of treatment options, and discover and offer new alternatives.

-The focus of many investigations has been on the use of plants, foods, spices and drinks that might have the potential to help in the fight against cancer.
-The key might be hidden in certain compounds and properties.
+The focus of most investigations is on the use of plants, foods, spices, and drinks that might have the potential to aid in the fight against cancer.
+The key might be in certain compounds and properties.

 In a study published back in 2001, investigators carried out a pharmacodynamic and pharmacokinetic study of the use of turmeric extract in patients with colorectal cancer, and came to the following conclusions:

 - Turmeric extract may aid in the treatment of patients suffering from colon cancer.

 - Researchers administered a dose of 2.2 g of turmeric (equivalent to 180 mg of curcumin) a day for a period of 4 months.
 The dosage was low and the time period short, so the evidence gathered didn’t allow them to draw any definitive conclusions or make any recommendations.

 - One patient suffered from nausea during the first month while taking the turmeric capsules, but the symptom then spontaneously disappeared.